v-empower/MeetHour-Web-MobileSDKs/native/android/README.md

 ## Build your own, or use a pre-build SDK artifacts/binaries

-Jitsi conveniently provides a pre-build SDK artifacts/binaries in its Maven repository.
+MeetHour conveniently provides a pre-build SDK artifacts/binaries in its Maven repository.
 When you do not require any modification to the SDK itself or any of its dependencies, it's suggested to use the pre-build SDK.
 This avoids the complexity of building and installing your own SDK artifacts/binaries.